Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 ![Phantom Settings](phantom_cluster.png)

-If you're absolutely not comfortable with using the private key of an individual wallet that you control, we have also pre-funded a keypair on devnet with SOL and USDC for quick testing.
-Its public key is `9UpA4MYkBw5MGfDm5oCB6hskMt6LdUZ8fUtapG6NioLH` and it has the private key `4WoxErVFHZSaiTyDjUhqd6oWRL7gHZJd8ozvWWKZY9EZEtrqxCiD8CFvak7QRCYpuZHLU8FTGALB9y5yenx8rEq3`.
-Because this keypair is public, we cannot vouch for the balances remaining above 0, but we would ask that anybody using it does not simply drain it 🕵️.

 # 🪂 Airdrop yourself some SOL

-It's important to get some SOL on devnet to ensure that the balance is being displayed correctly, and also because we'll need to swap some SOL for USDC to be able to initiate the liquidation bot.
-There are several methods of airdropping SOL into a devnet account, and if you've completed the [Build a Solana Wallet course](https://learn.figment.io/pathways/solana-wallet) and the Solana 101 Pathway you should be familiar with this process.
+It's important to get some SOL on devnet to ensure that the balance is being displayed correctly, also because we'll need to swap some SOL for USDC to be able to start up the liquidation bot.
+There are several methods of airdropping SOL into a devnet account, and if you've completed the [Build a Solana Wallet](https://learn.figment.io/pathways/solana-wallet) course and the Solana 101 Pathway you should be familiar with this process.

 Here's a quick method using a faucet website:

-- Go to <https://solfaucet.com/> and paste the public key you just created in Phantom into the textinput
+- Go to <https://solfaucet.com/> and paste the public key you just created in Phantom into the textinput in the middle of the page
 - You can request a maximum of 2 SOL per attempt, higher amounts will not work.
 This is due to limits on the airdrop function on devnet.
 Click on the blue "DEVNET" button to complete the airdrop.

 You can confirm the balance change in Phantom as well as on the Wallet component in the Pathway.
 We'll cover how to swap some SOL for USDC when it becomes relevant further ahead in the pathway.
 For now, we've got some building to do 👉